-The Educational Opportunity Fund (EOF) is a New Jersey Program that provides access to higher education for students who are academically and financially eligible.
-At The College of New Jersey, students who meet the following criteria will be eligible for consideration:
+The Educational Opportunity Fund (EOF) is a New Jersey Program that provides access to higher education for academically and financially eligible students.

 - Students who indicate interest in the EOF Program will be emailed a Household Verification form upon receipt of their completed application.

 - Students must complete the Free Application for Federal Student Aid (FAFSA) and have it sent to TCNJ by February 1st.
 Students can complete the FAFSA as early as October 1st.
 It is strongly recommended that students submit the FAFSA as early as possible for priority EOF consideration.